Internet real-name system in China: Websites and apps

-On December 28, 2012, the 30th meeting of the Standing Committee of the 11th National People's Congress considered and adopted the draft decision on strengthening the protection of network information, which provides that "network service providers for users to access websites, fixed-line phones, cell phones and other procedures to the Internet, or to provide users with information dissemination services, should be in the user When signing an agreement, the user shall be required to provide true identity information".

-On March 29, 2013, the General Office of the State Council of the People's Republic of China "Notice on the Implementation of the State Council Institutional Reform and Functional Transformation Program", in which "tasks to be completed in 2014", Article 13 reads "the introduction and implementation of information network real name registration system.
-(Ministry of Industry and Information Technology, the State Internet Information Office in conjunction with the Ministry of Public Security is responsible for. completed by the end of June 2014)".

-On November 6, 2014, the State Internet Information Office held a special meeting on the management of follow-up comments and required 29 websites to sign the "Commitment to Self-Discipline Management of Follow-up Comments.
-The third article of the "Commitment", "insisting that users register their accounts with real identity information", is considered to require the mandatory use of real-name accounts to post comments.

 In May 2016, Alipay implemented a real-name system in response to strict regulation by relevant authorities, but it was subsequently pushed back to July 1.
 According to the Measures for the Administration of Network Payment Business of Non-Bank Payment Institutions, network payment business operated by non-bank payment institutions is governed by a real-name system, and all users need to register with their real names in order to use the network payment business.

-In May 2017, Baidu began prompting users when logging in, "In response to national legal requirements, a real name accoung is required to use Internet services from 6.
-1, to ensure the normal use of Baidu account, please complete cell phone number verification as soon as possible.", and accounts can no longer be registered with an email address, and you must you a Chinese cell phone number. to complete registration.
+In May 2017, Baidu began prompting users when logging in, "In response to national legal requirements, a real name account is required to use Internet services from 6/1.
+To ensure the normal usage of your Baidu account, please complete cell phone number verification as soon as possible.", and accounts can no longer be registered with an email address, and you must use a Chinese cell phone number to complete registration.
 On May 22, 2017, following Baidu's announcement to implement a real-name system, Zhihu announced that it would gradually implement account real-name authentication.
 On July 5, 2017, Bilibili announced that real-name authentication was required for submissions, and domestic users were required to bind their cell phone numbers, while overseas users were required to upload proof of identity in addition to their cell phone numbers.
 On September 22, 2017, Bilibili announced that it would strengthen its real-name authentication mechanism: from September 29, 2017, accounts that had not completed binding their cell phone numbers could not perform operations such as submitting articles, posting pop-ups, sending private messages and comments.

+Since 2022, several Chinese social platforms announced that they would display user locations based on internet protocol (IP) addresses.
+These platforms include Quora-like Zhihu, the domestic version of TikTok, Douyin, and video streaming platform Bilibili.
+The platforms display the province for users located in China or the country or region if the IP address of the user is located overseas.
+Users cannot disable this feature.
+On 31 October 2023, WeChat Public, Sina Weibo, Baidu, Douyin, Today's Headlines, Xiaohongshu, Zhihu, BiliBili, and Kuaishou announced that they would make public the real names of accounts with more than 500,000 followers.

+On July 15, 2025, China officially launched the national online identity authentication system, allowing Chinese netizens are able to submit their personal information to receive an "Internet certificate", a unique code that can be used to verify real-name identities and access online accounts.
+They no longer need to disclose their personal information to private companies and online platforms in order to use online services, though government authorities continue to have access to such information.